 How the Junior League of Gainesville contributes

 We advocate at the local and state government level to help decrease food insecurity for children.
-We work directly with the Food4Kids Backpack Program of North Florida and the Bread of the Mighty Food Bank.
+We work directly with the Food4Kids Backpack Program of North Florida, Catholic Charities of Gainesville, and Southwest Advocacy Group of Gainesville.

 How You Can Help